-The nonstress test (NST) evaluates the fetal heart rate baseline in the absence of uterine activity.
-It was noted as early as the late 60s that if the fetal heart rate increased due to fetal activity, uterine contractions, or stimulation, that the fetus could be considered "safe."
-Fetal heart rate accelerations may be absent during periods of sleep, but in general the healthy fetus will have an average of 34 accelerations above the baseline with average amplitude of 20-25 bpm each hour.
+The Nonstress test evaluates the fetal heart rate baseline in the absence of uterine activity.
+It was noted as early at the late 60's that if the fetal heart rate increased due to fetal activity, uterine contractions, or stimulation, that the fetus could be considered "safe".
+Fetal heart rate accelerations may be absent during periods of sleep but in general the healthy fetus will have an average of 34 accelerations above the baseline with average amplitude of 20-25bpm each hour.
 This process is mediated by coupling of the fetal CNS and the fetal heart.
 This coupling is altered during fetal hypoxia.
 Fetal heart rate accelerations can also be affected by narcotics and by smoking.